Michael-Newcombe/Visual-Aid-Mobile-App-Describe-My-Location-/README.md

 The street view image the app uses as a reference for the user's surroundings is, based on the user's current location this works, by retrieving the device's geolocation coordinates.
 As well as the user's location, the direction that the user is facing is also retrieved, by accessing the device's orientation properties.
 This data is, then passed into the API, Bing™ Maps REST Services which is, used to get the street view image for the user's current location.
 Documentation on this API can be found, [here](https://docs.microsoft.com/en-us/bingmaps/rest-services/).

 **Addtional Features**
 In case the app is unable to retrieve a street view image, the user can instead upload an image or take a picture of an image using their device's camera.

+**Prerequisites**

+DenseCap, Python 3, Flask 1.1.1, flask-wtf, pyOpenSSL, wtforms, NumPy